plainionist/plainionist.github.io/_posts/2018-01-23-Blogging-with-Jekyll-SEO.md

 <!--more-->

 Search Engine Optimization (SEO) is about helping Google to present your blog in the its search results.
-Lukily some [nice guys](https://github.com/jekyll/jekyll-seo-tag) have written a Jekyll plugin which makes it very easy for you to do SEO for your Jekyll based blog.
+Luckily some [nice guys](https://github.com/jekyll/jekyll-seo-tag) have written a Jekyll plug-in which makes it very easy for you to do SEO for your Jekyll based blog.

 There are just two things to be done: